Child and Adolescent Psychotherapist

 M Prof Ch Psych Psych, MA, PGCE, BA (Hons)

-I am a child and adolescent psychotherapist with ten years’ experience of working in NHS CAMHS.
+I am a child and adolescent psychotherapist with ten years’ experience of working in NHS Child and Adolesecent Mental Health Services (known as CAMHS or CYPS).
 I offer psychotherapy services for children, young people, and their families.
-I aim to help when there are worries about emotional or psychological difficulties in children from infancy through to teenage years and steps into adulthood.
+I aim to help when there are worries about emotional or psychological difficulties in children: from infancy through to teenage years, and steps into adulthood.

 I also offer clinical consultation to professionals who work with children, when there are concerns around worrying and challenging behaviours and mental health.
 I work within the professional and ethical guidelines of the Association of Child Psychotherapy (ACP).